haunt98/posts-go/posts/2022-07-10-bootstrap-go.md

 Since go 1.21:

 - Use `slices.SortFunc` instead of `sort.Slice`.
-- Use `ctx.WithoutCancel` to disconnect context from parent.
+- Use `context.WithoutCancel(ctx)` to disconnect context from parent.
 - Use `clear(m)` to clear map entirely.

 Since go 1.20: